We repeat what we don’t repair. ~Christine Langley-Obaugh

 Find a compromise

 When conflict arises find ways to move towards solutions.
 Resolve the conflict, don’t repeat.
 When there is an issue think of solutions where both parties win.
-If it’s an heart and mind issue personally for you take a break.
+If it’s a heart and mind issue personally for you take a break.
 After your break explore possible solutions and ways to make peace with the situation.
 Staying stuck will get you nowhere.
 It is so much easier to think about the problem instead of what could go right.
 Of course, it’s not easy, but when you make a shift towards positivity your life will improve.
 Consider what can go right.
 Explore options, rather than obstacles.
 Click To Tweet

-After you look over the situation and evaluate it from several angles (not just your own) if you find that you are in the wrong apologize.
+After you look at the situation and evaluate it from several angles (not just your own) if you find that you are in the wrong apologize.
 Don’t be afraid to say I’m sorry.
 A simple “I was wrong, my fault or my bad” can change everything.
 Own up to your stuff.
 Even the greatest people fall short.
 No one is without blemish.
 This doesn’t mean you are less of a person, a mistake happened.
 When we own up and apologize that is maturity.
 Ownership of mistakes makes room for growth.
 You can mend relationships, reconnect and grow as a person.

 Benefits of using skills to resolve conflicts: